balakg/transects-eccv2020/README.md

 <div align="center"><img src=./images/transect-samples.png></div>

+## Bias and Fairness

+Make a note about how there are still biases of the generated images.

 ## Repository Contents

 ./turk-layouts: Mechanical turk survey screenshots.
 Contains our instructions to Turkers as well as the semantic levels of attributes and their descriptions.